 The DG will then investigate the complaint.
 If found genuine, a formal complaint will be lodged before the Commission.
 The advocate of DG (paid for by the Govt. of India) argues the case on behalf of the complainant.
 The presence of complainant is not required.
 The provisions of the redressal machinery under the Consumer Protection Act are :

-- All type of consumer complaints e.g. against defective goods, overcharging, deficiency in service etc. can be filed at one place.
+- All type of consumer complaints e.g. against defective goods, overcharging, deficiency in service etc. can be filed in one place.

 - Nominal fees may be charged for filing the case before the forum.